Yijin-Zeng/StockClustering/README.md

 ## Conclusion

-The analysis demonstrates that price-based clustering can slightly outperform traditional sector-based groupings when using appropriate preprocessing techniques.
-Scaled K-means emerges as the most practical approach, offering both improved correlation scores and balanced cluster distributions.
+The analysis demonstrates that price-based clustering can slightly outperform traditional sector-based groupings measuring by the Spearman correlation within each cluster.
+Scaled K-means and PCA K-means offer both improved correlation scores and balanced cluster distributions.
+However, despite similar correlation scores, Scaled K-means and PCA K-means produce notably different clustering results.
+It is thus difficult to conclude which method is superior based on correlation metrics alone.
+A more meaningful evaluation could involve developing cluster-based trading strategies and comparing the financial performance of portfolios constructed from each method.